 Jian Yi’s practice is rooted in an ongoing enquiry into the ambiguities of emotional experience.
 Integrating an affective-compulsive kind of radical movement practice based in shamanistic trance – their work primarily engages Eastern philosophy and arts practices, questions of identity, race/sexuality/Diaspora – and exploring the ways in which performance practice can be expanded to enter a territory of the experiential-unconscious.

-Their work has been presented in major institutions such as The Kitchen NYC, ACMI Melbourne and CCA Glasgow.
-They have recently been selected to represent Scotland at the International Forum, Theatertreffen Berliner Festspiele – a prestigious fellowship for young performance makers.
-Other current awards include The Work Room/Merchant City Festival Bursary & Research Residency and Dance4 Nottingham Bursary/Residency 2021
+Their work has been presented in major institutions such as The Kitchen NYC, New Museum, ACMI Melbourne and CCA Glasgow.
+They have recently been selected to represent Scotland at the International Forum, Theatertreffen Berliner Festspiele – an awarded fellowship for young performance makers under 35.
+Other awards include The Work Room/Nethy Bridge, Dance Base Edinburgh and Dance4 Bursary/Residency 2021.